ridhipatil/RL_complex_detection/README.md

 # Reinforcement Learning Complex Detection
-This reinforcement learning algorithm is a machine learning method for complex detection in networks.
-Using known communities, it is trained and learns to find new complexes in the network.
+This is a reinforcement learning algorithm for community detection in networks.
+Trained on known communities, it learns to find new communities in a network.

 # Installation:
 Required python3